BuildACell/liposome-kit/txtl-liposome.md

 9. Centrifuge at 11000 RPM for 30 s (tabletop centrifuge works well)

-10. Carefully remove the mineral oil, take 10 μL of the centrifuge buffer (where the vesicles have been formed)
+10. Carefully remove the mineral oil, taking 10 μL of the centrifuge buffer (where the vesicles have been formed).
+Make sure to use a new tip to avoid contamination.

 11. Add 10 μL of solution (where vesicles hopefully \"live\") to 10 μL of final buffer (50 mM HEPES + 300 mM sucrose, pH 8), careful not